ToreniaFournieri/Star-Canine/Specification.md

   - **Post-combat**
     - "Continue" button

-- **Notes**
-  - At the first stage, no equipment is equipped by default
-  - Up to `max_slots` items may be equipped
-  - Equipment selections persist between battles

 - **Exit**
   - Detailed conditions described in 4.5.2 Combat Outcomes
     - Clear → Game End Scene